tdurouchoux/dsview_vault/topics/Concept/Simplicity vs Complexity.md

 type: Concept
 ---

-The guideline that favors simple solutions over complex ones, while recognizing the need for complexity in certain situations.
+The principle that simple solutions are preferred over complex ones, and that complexity should be managed carefully.